 Wedding guests have more leeway in terms of what they can wear than the wedding party.
 Here’s how you know what to wear:

 - Does the invitation indicate a dress code?
-If it does, adhere to that dress code.
-If it doesn’t, wear a suit.
+If it does, respect the dress code to the best of your abilities.
+Otherwise, wear a suit.

 - Consider time of day and season.
 Generally speaking, daytime weddings require lighter colors, whereas nighttime weddings require darker ones.
-Spring and summer also have lighter color palettes, whereas autumn and winter lend themselves to darker colors in general.
+During the springtime, the color palette tends to be lighter.

-You’ll obviously be more comfortable in spring and summer in lighter fabrics like lightweight wool, cotton, or linen, so keep that in mind when you’re deciding what to wear.
+You’ll obviously be more comfortable in spring and summer in lighter fabrics like lightweight wool, cotton, or linen, so keep the local climate in mind when you’re deciding what to wear.

 - You don’t have to adhere to a color scheme.
 As mentioned above, the vast majority of weddings have color themes (“wedding colors”) that are decided by the couple in the beginning planning stages.
 It influences everything from flower arrangements to napkin colors.
 It often has a say in what grooms and groomsmen wear too.